 Karen enjoys riding her bike; but not the kind you pedal.
 Karen Z. restored a 1996 Suzuki 650 motorcycle, which she enjoys cruising around.
 In addition, you will see her spending time on her boat fishing.
 Karen has moved her family to South Carolina and is now an active member of the VFW Post 9037 auxiliary.
 She is excited to bring her passion, energy, commitment and warmth to the Family Success Institute.
 Her down-to-earth perspective and sharp mind will keep the FSI work well grounded in families and community.

-Prior to this role, Kevin was Head of Retail Strategy and Solutions for TD Bank.
-In this role, he lead the collaboration with and among product groups, retail banking leaders, and key support areas to develop a comprehensive strategy for delivering sales and service via the retail network.
-Reporting into this role was Retail Sales and Solutions, US Retail Operations, US Retail Risk, US ATM and US Contact Centers.
+Prior to this role, Kevin was EVP- Head of Retail Strategy and Solutions for TD Bank.
+In this role, he was responsible for US Retail strategy.
+Reporting into Kevin was Retail Sales and Solutions, US Retail Operations, US Distribution, US Retail Risk, US ATM and US Contact Centers.
+Total operating budget was $1.6Bn with 14,000 employees.

-Previously, Kevin was the Regional President for TD Bank’s Florida market, overseeing all retail, consumer, commercial lending, government banking, and cash management operations throughout the state of Florida.
-With extensive experience leading in multiple markets, Kevin’s former roles include Market President for Metro D.C. and Market Manager for portions of New York, New Jersey and Pennsylvania.
+Previously, Kevin was the Regional President for TD Bank’s Florida market, overseeing all retail, consumer, commercial & middle market lending, government banking and cash management operations throughout the state of Florida.
+With extensive experience leading in multiple markets, Kevin’s former roles include Market President for Metro D.C. and New York, New Jersey and Pennsylvania.

-Prior to joining the TD Bank, he was a member of Summit Bank’s senior leadership team for 19 years, where he worked in various capacities, including Regional President for the bank’s New Jersey units.
+Prior to joining TD Bank, he was a member of Summit Bank’s senior leadership team for 19 years, where he worked in various capacities, including Regional President for the bank’s New Jersey business.

 Carolyn McCombs has been blessed to serve in the Paterson community for over 25 years.
 She has earned a Master in Business Administration and a B.A. degree in Spanish and Communications both from Rutgers University.
 During her early career she served in various marketing and strategic planning capacities at Chubb & Son, AT&T and Sony.